cyrenajs/cyrena/README.md

 #### Automatic view scoping

 By default, every component in Powercycle is scoped on the view channel.
-If you need to lift this rule occasionally, you can provide a `noscope` prop the component.
-The reason for this rule to make string VDOM selectors safe by default.
+If you need to lift this rule occasionally, you can provide a `noscope` prop on the component.
+The reason for this rule is to make string VDOM selectors safe by default.
 String VDOM selectors are useful, because they eliminate the necessity of boilerplate Symbol declarations.
 Take a look at this inline component, which is inside a `Collection` item:

 ```jsx
   {src => [